So what is core knowledge? This explanation is from the Core Knowledge Foundation Web Site:

 (Core Knowledge Foundation, 2014)

 Of course, that presumes that an education system is about learning “stuff”, as opposed to learning about how to learn “stuff”.
-Although Core Knowledge looks like it may well contribute to skills (application and enactment of knowledge) I question whether it actually do so.
+Although Core Knowledge looks like it may well contribute to skills (application and enactment of knowledge) I question whether it actually does so.
 Do not get me wrong, I think there are some powerful ideas here but it seems to me that its proponents argue its cause based on three false premises outlined below:

 - The argument from the perspective of cultural capital